null

 The back plate is only drilled for four string holes, not five - so it may work electronically with a 5-string WAV, but you may not be able to use a full set of regular upright strings.
 I am reaching out to EMG to find out if a five-string version of the plate may become available.

-This may also be a viable upgrade for older, passive models of the NXT (before they came out with the flash-rechargeable "active" version of the instrument).
+This may also be a viable upgrade for the older, passive models of the NXT (before they came out with the flash-rechargeable "active" NXTa version of the instrument).
 We have yet to test this theory, but we believe that it uses the same backplate - and the pickups are generally equivalent.
 More on that to come!